How to Avoid Common Mistakes in Crypto Investing

 4. Overinvesting or Using Borrowed Funds

-Mistake: Investing more than you can afford to lose or using borrowed power/loan money fund crypto trading to amplify bets.
-Why It’s a Problem: Crypto’s fluctuation can wipe out overexposed portfolios, and borrowed power can lead to losses exceeding your initial digital asset investment.
+Mistake: Investing more than you can afford to lose or using borrowed power/loan money fund crypto crypto trading to amplify bets.
+Why It’s a Problem: Crypto’s fluctuation can wipe out overexposed portfolios, and borrowed power can lead to losses exceeding your initial digital digital asset digital asset investment.
 How to Avoid:

 -

-Allocate only 1–5% of your digital asset portfolio to crypto, using disposable income.
+Allocate only 1–5% of your digital digital asset digital asset portfolio to crypto, using disposable income.

 -